Why 2026 Is the Year AI Consultants Finally Get Paid What They're Worth (And How Audity Makes It Possible)

 The growth isn't coming from more chatbot builds.
 It's not coming from more Zapier automations or more "AI strategy decks" that collect dust in a client's Google Drive.
 The money is moving toward strategic transformation work.
 Discovery.
 Diagnosis.
 Roadmaps that tie directly to revenue impact.

 Companies are doubling their AI budgets, moving from 0.8% to 1.7% of revenue.
-CEOs are taking direct ownership of AI decisions at nearly twice the rate of the prior year.
+McKinsey's State of AI 2025 report found nearly 30% of organizations now say their CEO is directly responsible for gen AI governance, roughly double the figure from a year earlier.
 That means bigger budgets, higher-level conversations, and buyers who want advisors, not vendors.

 Why I Stopped Building and Started Diagnosing